google/kernel-sanitizers/KFENCE.md

 ### KFENCE memory pool

-KFENCE allocates a small (256 by default) pool of 4K payload pages separated by guard (inaccessible) pages, and provides an API to allocate and deallocate objects from that pool.
+KFENCE allocates a small (256 by default) pool of 4K object pages separated by guard (inaccessible) pages, and provides an API to allocate and deallocate objects from that pool.
 Each page contains at most one object, which is placed randomly at either end of that page.
 As a result, there is always a guard page next to a KFENCE-allocated object,